OSC/ood-documentation/docs/_sources/infrastructure/ood-portal-generator.rst.txt

    servername: ondemand.my-center.edu
    ssl:
-     - SSLCertificateFile "/path/to/public.crt"
+     - "SSLCertificateFile \"/path/to/public.crt\""
-     - SSLCertificateKeyFile "/path/to/private.key"
+     - "SSLCertificateKeyFile \"/path/to/private.key\""

 Each array item is treated as a line in the Apache configuration file.
 You can add more Apache `SSL directives`_ as separate array items.